 Remove the steaks from the pan and allow to rest in a warm place for 5 minutes before serving.
 Season and serve

-Sirloin doesn't just have to stick to its usual steakhouse accompaniments, though.
-For a cheffier take on your steak, try Merlin Labron-Johnson's stunning sirloin recipe, served with charred tropea onions and a tangy pickled walnut salsa verde.
+Well-cooked steak is also great with hardy leaves such as spinach or kale, in a salad or on the side.
+For a cheffier take on your steak, try Merlin Labron-Johnson's stunning recipe with charred tropea onions and a tangy pickled walnut salsa verde.

 Get in touch